dino-/bak/README.md

     /usr/local/bin/
       bak-log.sh  # Currently in ~/bin/, uses `rsync-errors.sh`
       rsync-errors.sh  # Currently in the scripts project

-This also requires configuration of a sendmail-like which is out of the scope of this project.
-Mention `msmtp` and `msmtp-mta`?

 Requires `rsync` to be installed on the system.